Part 1 of Twine setup began with school and user information.

 - A Course Code may be used to match courses with standards, such as Common Core, NGSS, etc.

-- Enrolling individual students in classes
+- Enrolling students in classes